What can the ICAC investigate?

-The Commissioner can investigate the conduct of public officers working with or for South Australian state government agencies and authorities, local government and South Australia Police, if the conduct has been assessed as raising a potential issue of corruption (a criminal offence).
+The ICAC can investigate the conduct of public officers working with or for South Australian state government agencies and authorities, local government and South Australia Police, if the conduct has been assessed as raising a potential issue of corruption as defined in the ICAC Act.

 - public sector employees

 - elected officials